 Non-ionizing EMFs have a longer wavelength and a lower frequency.
 They cannot break chemical bonds.

-Non-ionizing fields are present in many natural and manufactured forms.
+Non-ionizing fields are present in

 Some sources of non-ionizing EMFs include:

 - radiofrequency radiation, as in many communication devices

 Ionizing radiation can be harmful because it can break chemical bonds and change the molecular and chemical structures of various substances, including human tissue.

 Overall, a person is more likely to experience damage if they are exposed to high levels of radiation over a longer period.
 This could occur, for example, if a person undergoes numerous X-rays without protection.

 - skin damage